MicrosoftDocs/winrt-api/windows.devices.input.preview/gazeinputsourcepreview_gazeentered.md

 # Windows.Devices.Input.Preview.GazeInputSourcePreview.GazeEntered

 ## -description

-Occurs when the [gaze pointer](gazepointpreview.md) enters the hit test area of the element.
+Occurs when the eye-tracking device detects that the [gaze point](gazepointpreview.md) has entered the bounding area of the element.

 ## -remarks

 ## -see-also

 [GazeExited](gazeinputsourcepreview_gazeexited.md), [GazeMoved](gazeinputsourcepreview_gazemoved.md)

 ## -examples